RG146 Compliant Superannuation and SMSF

 Part of the IPA’s charter is providing quality education pathways that help our members maintain high standards in an increasingly competitive market.
 If you’ve been looking for ways to expand your practice or advance your career, and have been considering adding super and SMSF advice to your skill set, then the RG146 Compliant Superannuation and SMSF Course may be right for you.

-The government is changing the education requirements for professional financial advisers.
+The government has changed the education requirements for professional financial advisers.
 If you’re providing advice for a fee or reward, this includes you – even if advice isn’t the primary service you provide.
-In addition to ASIC’s RG146 benchmark, you’ll have to meet the new Financial Adviser Standards and Ethics Authority benchmarks.
-From January 2019, this will mean a bachelor degree or postgraduate qualification.
+In addition to ASIC’s RG146 benchmark, you need to meet the new Financial Adviser Standards and Ethics Authority benchmarks.
+This means a bachelor degree or postgraduate qualification.

 What’s included in the course?